luozhaoyu/luozhaoyu.github.io/_posts/2015-04-07-DB-topics-query.md

 #### R-tree
 * what is the goal of SplitNode algorithm?
+    1. decide which node go to L or LL
+    - minimize the least enlargement
+    - adjust the parent bordering
 * Why you might have to search multiple paths during a lookup in an R-tree.
 Give an example.
 Why not in B-trees
+    * Every internal node contains a set of rectangles and pointers to the corresponding child node and every leaf node contains the rectangles of spatial objects (the pointer to some spatial object can be there).
+        * For every rectangle in a node, it has to be decided if it overlaps the search rectangle or not.
+            * If yes, the corresponding child node has to be searched also.
+    * B-tree is ordered
 * Why trying to minimize the resulting area of two new nodes in SplitNode of R-tree
+    * with fewer resulting area, fewer subtrees need to be processed
 * Why store rectangle not precise polygon?
     * the rectangle is easy for computing
+    * polygon often requires larger storage

 #### Bitmap
 * `SELECT * FROM R WHERE R.a=c1 and R.b=c2` whether use bitmap or B-tree indices on R.a and R.b: use RIDSize, RIDCompTime, WordLength, BitwiseAndTime, NumAValues, NumBValues in your equations